 Participation and Engagement: Your presence in peer-to-peer activities serves as an indicator of your level of engagement and effort throughout the course.
 Frequent and varied (e.g., synchronous/asynchronous/face-to-face) opportunities to receive feedback, help, and/or clarification on course material from the instructor are provided throughout the term.
-Those students who struggle with the material, but take advantage of self-checks and opportunities provided for instructor help and/or peer-to-peer mentoring, can be successful in this course.

 The following activities count towards class participation: